Modéliser un système dynamique avec contraintes en anglais

 \end{equation}

-The viabillity kernel can be obtained by calculating an integral curve (see page 22 in https://arxiv.org/pdf/2107.02684 ).
-Next figure shows the result for the following parameters: $b=1,95$ an$^{-1}$ ; $q=1,9$ ; $m=19,44\ \mu gl^{-1}$; $r=72,22\ \mu gl^{-1}$ an$^{-1}$; $L_{min}=1,25\ \mu gl^{-1}$ ; $P_{max}=17,39\ \mu gl^{-1}$ ; $|u_{min}|=u_{max}=3,15$.
+The viabillity kernel can be obtained by calculating an integral curve, starting from the intersection between the boundary of the constraint set and the upper stable curve of equilibrium (see page 7 in https://arxiv.org/pdf/2107.02684 ) and following the backward dynamics.
+Next figure shows the result for the following parameters: $b=1.95$ an$^{-1}$ ; $q=1.9$ ; $m=19.44\ \mu gl^{-1}$; $r=72.22\ \mu gl^{-1}$ an$^{-1}$; $L_{min}=1.25\ \mu gl^{-1}$ ; $P_{max}=17.39\ \mu gl^{-1}$ ; $|u_{min}|=u_{max}=3.15$.

 An approximation can be calculated directly with viability kernel calculation software such as ViabLab.